 The Success for All Foundation closely monitors the changes in federal policy that will have an impact on the use of research-proven programs in schools.
 Currently, two key programs are poised to create dramatic changes in the field in which we work.

-School Improvement Grants are available for schools that score in the lowest 5% on their state tests.
-Until now, schools have had to use SIG funds in one of four models: Transformation, Turnaround, Closure, and Restart.
-However, in new draft regulations, issued on 9/9/2014 [http://www.gpo.gov/fdsys/pkg/FR-2014-09-08/pdf/2014-21185.pdf], three new models are available.
-One of these allows schools to adopt proven, whole-school reform model, while keeping current staff in place.
-We are confident that schools will be able to adopt Success for All using this model (the Department will announce which programs are eligible in the coming months).
+School improvement grants (SIG) are available for schools that score in the lowest 5% on their state tests.
+Until now, schools have had to use SIG funds in one of four models: transformation, turnaround, closure, and restart.
+However, in the new draft regulations that were issued on 9/9/2014 [http://www.gpo.gov/fdsys/pkg/FR-2014-09-08/pdf/2014-21185.pdf], three new models became available.
+One of these allows schools to adopt a proven, whole-school-reform model, while keeping current staff in place.
+We are confident that schools will be able to adopt Success for All using this model (eligible programs will be announced in the coming months).

-The new whole-school model requires that schools adopt a program that has been successfully evaluated in at least two studies that meet tough What Works Clearinghouse standards.
-The programs also must serve every child, and must attend to issues such as teaching and learning, school leadership, student non-academic supports, and family and community engagement.
+The new whole-school-reform model requires that schools adopt a program that has been successfully evaluated in at least two studies that meet tough What Works Clearinghouse standards.
+The programs also must serve every child and have standards and supports for instruction and learning, school leadership, student nonacademic issues, and family and community engagement.
 However, a school that chooses this option does not need to fire its principal or do other things that SIG requires in its four original or two new models.